CURRENT GRAD STUDENTS

 Jessica’s Webpage: http://jessicablickley.com/

 Jessica completed her dissertation in 2012 in the Patricelli Lab through the Graduate Group in Ecology.
 Jessica’s dissertation research in the Patricelli Lab investigated the impacts of noise pollution on greater sage-grouse; you can read more about her work here and here.
-Jessica currently works as the Instruction & Research Specialist for the Sciences in the Center for Digital Liberal Arts at Occidental College.
-She also teaches General Biology at Pasadena City College.
+After graduation, Jessica worked as as the Instruction & Research Specialist for the Sciences in the Center for Digital Liberal Arts at Occidental College.
+Jessica is now an Assistant Professor of Natural Sciences at Pasadena City College.

 Melissa A. Blundell